Polytechnic Institute of Bragança (IPB, Portugal)

-The IPB has an internationalization programme with widely recognized success, including the annual mobility flow of 900 students and 300 teaching and non-teaching staff members, as a result of the cooperation with several European and non-European HEIs (www.ipb.pt/iro).
-Taking into account its dimension (9000 students and 450 FTE teachers), these results place IPB in the first line of the international mobility.
+The IPB has an internationalization programme with widely recognized success, including the annual mobility flow of more than 1000 students and 300 teaching and non-teaching staff members, as a result of the cooperation with several European and non-European HEIs (www.ipb.pt/iro).
+Taking into account its dimension (10000 students and 450 FTE teachers), these results place IPB in the first line of the international mobility.
 Considering the latest governmental data (RAIDES), 25% of IPB graduates have had an international mobility experience during their study programme, which remarkably places IPB above the objective established by the EU for 2020 (20%).

-IPB also distinguishes itself as partner in 23 Erasmus academic projects (including 14 recent Strategic Partnerships and other 9 former Comenius, Erasmus, Leonardo da Vinci, Tempus and Erasmus-Mundus programmes), and as the Portuguese HEI with the largest number of Intensive Programmes.
-IPB takes part of the Erasmus+ “NOW Portugal Consortium – Internships for Employability”, representing the entire Portuguese North Region and enhancing the employability of graduates (www.nowportugal.pt).
+IPB also distinguishes itself as partner in 39 Erasmus academic projects (including 28 Strategic Partnerships, 1 Capacity Building and 1 Erasmus Mundus Design Measures, and other 9 former Comenius, Erasmus, Leonardo da Vinci, Tempus and Erasmus-Mundus programmes), and as the Portuguese HEI with the largest number of Intensive Programmes.
+IPB takes part of the Erasmus+ “NOW Portugal Consortium – Internships for Employability”, representing the entire Portuguese North Region and enhancing the employability of graduates.

 The IPB is one of the few Portuguese HEIs awarded with both the ECTS and the DS Labels, thus assuring the quality and the transparency of the students and staff mobility management and the fair academic and professional recognition of its qualifications (www.ipb.pt/ectsguide and www.ipb.pt/sd).